The Red Baron (2008 film): Plot

-Later, Richthofen and Käte are beginning to make love when they are interrupted by an Allied bombing raid.
+Later, Richthofen and Käte are interrupted by an Allied bombing raid.
 Determined to protect the squadron's aircraft, he orders Käte to hide in the cellar and takes to the air with his men.
-During the raid, Richthofen's wound begins to reopen, making him disoriented, and upon witnessing the combat death of his protege Kurt Wolff, he goes into a state of rage in the air.
+During the raid, Richthofen's wound begins to reopen, making him disoriented, and upon witnessing the death of his protege Kurt Wolff, he goes into a state of rage in the air.

 During another visit, Richthofen informs Käte that he has been offered a rear echelon position in command of the entire Air Service.
-Käte is overjoyed, but a depressed Richthofen conceals his doubts.
+Käte is overjoyed, but a reticent Richthofen conceals his doubts.
 Richthofen sees he is being manipulated by the Kaiser and his generals.
-While visiting the Fokker Industries Richtofen discovers that Werner Voss, the most competitive pilot of the squadron after him and his dear friend, died in a dogfight, thus leaving the squadron with very few experienced pilots.
+While visiting the Fokker Industries, Richtofen discovers that Voss, the most competitive pilot of the squadron after him and his close friend, died in a dogfight, thus leaving Richthofen the last original squadron member.
 On the eve of the Spring Offensive, he approaches Field Marshal Paul von Hindenburg and tells him that the war is now unwinnable, however, Hindenburg orders him back to his squadron.
-Caught between his disgust for the war, and the responsibility for his fighter wing, Richthofen sets out to fly again.
+The disillusioned Richthofen knows he cannot stop flying.

 As the offensive begins, Richthofen's squadron sets out to clear every Allied aeroplane and balloon out of the target area.
-As Käte tends the wounded on the ground, she is horrified to learn that her beloved has returned to combat.
+As Käte tends the wounded on the ground, she is horrified to learn that Manfred has returned to combat.
 Käte confronts him and demands to know why he has turned down the chance to remain safe.
 Richthofen states that he will not betray the soldiers in the field by remaining "the immortal god that Berlin wants me to be".
 He says, "You are my greatest victory."

 On April 21, 1918, Richthofen is wakened with the report of a British formation approaching the front, after making love to Käte.
 He has a brief talk with his pilots and, along with Lothar, advises his newly arrived and inexperienced cousin Wolfram von Richthofen against putting himself in unnecessary danger.
-As Richthofen climbs into his cockpit, he exchanges a sad smile with Käte.

-Much later, Käte crosses over to Allied lines with Brown's assistance and visits Richthofen's grave.
+As Richthofen prepares to take-off, he exchanges a sad smile with Käte.
+Two weeks later, Käte crosses over to Allied lines with Brown's assistance and visits Richthofen's grave.
 She apologizes for not coming sooner and expresses remorse for never telling him how much she loved him.
-A funeral wreath has been left by Captain Brown, reading "To Manfred von Richthofen, Friend and Enemy."